legumeinfo/jekyll-theme-legumeinfo/README.md

 ### `_data/`

 The `_data/` directory is used by Jekyll to load static data that is not accommodated by its blog model.
-The Legumeinfo Jekyll templates expects two files to be in this directory: `species.json` and `tools.json`.
+The Legumeinfo Jekyll theme expects two files to be in this directory: `species.json` and `tools.json`.

 **`species.json`** This file contains a list of species that the data portal provides omics data for.
 The list should adhere to the following schema: